halsafar/libtmx-parser/README.md

 ## Features
 - Parses tiled-qt 0.9.1 maps, version 1.0 tmx files
+- Simple, returns a struct filled with map data
 - Lightweight
 - Using TinyXML2
 - Easy to drop into a project